aragit/aragit/README.md

 | **Governance** | Hard safety guardrails, policy enforcement, and audit | Clinical dosing limits → Brand safety rules → Frequency stability bounds |
 | **Meta-Cognition** | Self-monitoring, drift detection, and confidence scoring | Diagnostic confidence → Creative quality scoring → Yield prediction reliability |

-This is not a theoretical framework—it is a proven production architecture.
-The clinical domain was chosen as the first proving ground because it is the most regulated, safety-critical environment imaginable: if a system can safely reason about chemotherapy dosing with deterministic guardrails, the same architectural patterns transfer directly to financial compliance, energy grid stability, and competitive market bidding.

 ### Evolution: From Domain Proof to Cross-Domain Platform